It’s Expunged But Not Over

 Congratulations!
 Your Record Has Been Sealed or Expunged.
 Now What?

-Once you have your criminal record sealed or expunged you can take full advantage of the law.
+After your record is expunged or sealed there are additional steps you need to take.
+The benefits have to be understood.
 One of those benefits is the lawful ability to deny that you were ever arrested for the offense (see the exceptions to this benefit).
 That benefit sounds great but how should you react if your arrest appears on a private company background check while looking for a job, an apartment, or from an inquisitive friend?

-This page, hopefully, addresses these issues and helps you take full advantage of the law of sealing or expunging a criminal record in Florida.
-My clients can email me with their concerns that are not addressed below so that I can address them and provide the information here.
+This page addresses these issues and helps you take full advantage of the law of sealing or expunging a criminal record in Florida.

 Know What Benefits You Receive From The Law